robjschroeder/Shortcuts/Jamf Pro API/README.md

-# My collection of iOS shortcuts for the Jamf Pro API
+# My collection of Shortcuts for the Jamf Pro API

 Some of these shortcuts are still a work in progress and are subject to change.